wilson-crawford/github-slideshow/_posts/0000-01-02-wilson-crawford.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Wilson's slide!"
 ---
 This is wilson-crawford's slide
 Use the left arrow to go back!